Jim-JMCD/Duplicate-File-Finder/README.md

 **-g or -G** gigabytes (GiB)

 ### Notes
+* Output directory is created in the directory from which the script is run.
+* Temporary files are created in the directory from which the script is run - all removed or moved on scipt termination
+* 'filter' and 'source directory' require single or double quotes for spaces in the filter and directory input.
 * If filtered by 'rar' that will pick both the word 'LIBRARY' and suffix '.rar'
-* Full file names can be used, but it only reports on exact contents using checksum.
+* Full file names can be used, but it only reports on contents using checksum.
-* Only the first instances of -f and -o used, the rest ignored.
+* Only the first instances of -f used, the rest ignored.
 * The script is designed to be thorough, not designed for speed.
 * Windows file systems occasionally produce some odd stuff that cannot be processed when mounted on Linux.

 ### OUTPUTS

-NOTE: If MS Excel is the default application for CVS files and files names contain non-Latin alphabet characters excel will not display those characters correctly.
-Change the default app for CSV to Notepad/Wordpad and manually immport into excel or rename *.csv file to a *.txt and import manually.
+NOTE: If MS Excel is the default application for CVS files and files names containing non-Latin alphabet characters excel will not display those characters correctly.
+Change the default app for CSV to Notepad/Wordpad and manually import into excel or rename *.csv file to a *.txt and import manually.

 __../duplicate_files1_yymmdd-hhmm.csv__
 Format – One file per row